 Our Story

-Northeast Michigan Community Mental Health Authority is an organization, founded in the late sixties, designed to serve the needs of the citizens of Alcona, Alpena, Montmorency, and Presque Isle Counties.
-While originally developed to provide outpatient services, the agency has grown to meet the wide-range needs of its citizens with multiple programs, support services, treatment and evidence-based practices.
+NeMCMHA is an organization, founded in the late sixties, designed to serve the needs of the citizens of Alcona, Alpena, Montmorency, and Presque Isle counties.
+While originally developed to provide outpatient services, the Agency has grown to meet the wide-range needs of its citizens with multiple programs, support services, treatments, and evidence-based practices.

 Our History